 - Create and setup the initscript:

-- Edit /etc/init.d/clamd.axigen and modify the following lines, as specified
+- Edit /etc/init.d/clamd.axigen and modify the following lines, as specified below:

 # description: The clamd server running for axigen CLAMD_SERVICE=axigen

 Configure AXIGEN anti-virus filter at server level using WebAdmin

 Add the ClamAV filter.
 To do this, go through the following steps: